itential/ipctl/docs/configuration-reference.md

 application.
 This setting can be used to automatiocally translate the log messages to any desired timezone.

-The default value for `timestamp_timezone` is `utc`
+The default value for `timestamp_timezone` is `utc`.

 ### Git settings

-Whenw working with git repositories, there are some global settings that should be configured.
+When working with git repositories, there are some global settings that should be configured.
 This section provides a configuration settings for setting global git options.